mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 * **Result**: Published three blog posts and zero books
 * **Grade**: D

 Writing is one of the things I enjoy most, so I'm disappointed I had so little time for it.

 Looking back, I still feel like it was the right decision to deprioritize my writing so that I had more time to smooth out TinyPilot.

 ### Automate TinyPilot management

 * **Result**: Systematized enough of TinyPilot to take a one-week vacation
 * **Grade**: B-

-I've made a lot of progress in getting myself out of the critical path.
-I took a one-week vacation over the holidays.
-It went smoothly, though I did have to do about 30 minutes of emergency work to prevent thousands of dollars of equipment from being sent back to China.
+I've made a lot of progress in getting myself out of the critical path in TinyPilot's day-to-day operations.

+My goal was to be able to take a two-week vaction, and I'm not quite there yet.
+I took a one-week vacation over the holidays where I didn't check work email.
+That went pretty well, though I did have to take a call from FedEx to prevent thousands of dollars of equipment from being sent back to China.

 ## Goals for year four